chauvu/chauvu.github.io/README.md

 This project uses the PubMed dataset previously-scraped.
 The text abstract for each manuscript is used to classify the manuscript into the top 7 topics (such as cancer, inflammation, depression, etc.).
 [DATA](https://github.com/chauvu/chauvu.github.io/tree/main/Data/pubmed), [SCRIPT](https://github.com/chauvu/chauvu.github.io/blob/main/Notebooks/manuscripts_classification_naivebayes.ipynb)

+## Clustering

+**Clustering of U.S. Colleges**

+This project clusters 1600 colleges into different groups using unsupervised clustering algorithms; data was previously scraped from College Factual.
+Colleges were grouped into three distinct clusters: private national universities, state-funded 4-year colleges, major-specific colleges (including health sciences, maritime science, music and design).
+Clustering was performed using free-tiered AWS t2.micro, and Tableau was used for visualization.
+[SCRIPT](https://github.com/chauvu/chauvu.github.io/blob/main/Notebooks/colleges_clustering.ipynb)

 ## Neural Network

 **PubMed Abstracts Text Generation**